• Data Access

 Summary:

-The Amulsar processing facility will receive ROM ore by haul trucks at a nominal rate of 27,400 tpd.
-The processing facility will consist of two-stage crushing, screening and overland conveying to the fine ore stockpile and truck loadout bin.
-From there, the 19 mm crushed ore will be transported via trucks to the leach pad for heap leaching.
+crushing system.
+The crushed ore storage bin, secondary crushing feed bin, and crushed ore stockpile provides crushing surge capacity for the facility.
+The ore is fed from the screening plant to an overland conveyor to the fine ore stockpile and truck loadout bin.
+From there, crushed ore will be transported via trucks to the leach pad for heap leaching.
 Pregnant leach solution (PLS) from the heap will be treated in a CIC circuit.
-Gold will be recovered by an adsorption-desorption-recovery (ADR) circuit where the final product will be dore.
+Gold will be recovered by an adsorption- desorption-recovery (ADR) circuit where the final product will be doré.

 Amulsar processing facility consists of the following unit operations:

--Carbon Adsorption, Desorption and Recovery
+- Carbon Adsorption, Desorption and Recovery;

 The heap leach process consists of stacking crushed ore on the leach pad in lifts and leaching each individual lift to extract the gold and silver.
 Barren Leach Solution (BLS) containing dilute sodium cyanide will be applied to the ore heap surface using a combination of drip emitters and sprinklers at a design application rate of 6 L/hr/m2.
 The design leaching cycle of the ore heap is 60 days.